zabereznikova/docs.de-de/docs/standard/cross-platform/app-resources-for-libraries-that-target-multiple-platforms.md

 ms.assetid: 72c76f0b-7255-4576-9261-3587f949669c
 author: mairaw
 ms.author: mairaw
-ms.openlocfilehash: e846f45b55ac09d6ce6af4f3223c3bdba1dc83ba
+ms.openlocfilehash: b32c2e354ea48e25ddb0aa561eb576cbfd89e3fb
-ms.sourcegitcommit: b1cfd260928d464d91e20121f9bdba7611c94d71
+ms.sourcegitcommit: 81ad1f09b93f3b3e6706a7f2e4ddf50ef229ea3d
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 07/02/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "67506008"
+ms.locfileid: "74204739"
 ---
 # <a name="app-resources-for-libraries-that-target-multiple-platforms"></a>App-Ressourcen für Bibliotheken, die für mehrere Zielplattformen konfiguriert sind
-Sie können .NET Framework [Portable Class Library](../../../docs/standard/cross-platform/cross-platform-development-with-the-portable-class-library.md) Projekttyp, um sicherzustellen, dass Ressourcen in den Klassenbibliotheken, die von mehreren Plattformen zugegriffen werden kann.
-Dieser Projekttyp ist in Visual Studio 2012 verfügbar und ist die portable Teilmenge der .NET Framework-Klassenbibliothek vorgesehen.
-Eine Portable Klassenbibliothek wird sichergestellt, dass die Bibliothek von desktop-apps, Silverlight-apps, Windows Phone-apps zugegriffen werden kann und [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)] apps.
+You can use the .NET Framework [Portable Class Library](../../../docs/standard/cross-platform/cross-platform-development-with-the-portable-class-library.md) project type to ensure that resources in your class libraries can be accessed from multiple platforms.
+This project type is available in Visual Studio 2012 and targets the portable subset of the .NET Framework class library.
+Using  a Portable Class Library ensures that your library can be accessed from desktop apps, Silverlight apps, Windows Phone apps, and Windows 8.x Store apps.

 [!INCLUDE[standard](../../../includes/pcl-to-standard.md)]

- Die Portable Class Library-Projekt enthält nur eine beschränkte Teilmenge der Typen in der <xref:System.Resources> Namespace für Ihre Anwendung, sondern lässt Sie mit der <xref:System.Resources.ResourceManager> Klasse zum Abrufen von Ressourcen.
+ The Portable Class Library project makes only a very limited subset of the types in the <xref:System.Resources> namespace available to your application, but it does allow you to use the <xref:System.Resources.ResourceManager> class to retrieve resources.
 Wenn Sie jedoch eine Anwendung unter Verwendung von Visual Studio erstellen, sollten Sie den von Visual Studio erstellten stark typisierten Wrapper verwenden und nicht die <xref:System.Resources.ResourceManager>-Klasse direkt verwenden.

- Um einen stark typisierten Wrapper in Visual Studio zu erstellen, legen Sie die Hauptressourcendatei **Zugriffsmodifizierer** in der Visual Studio-Ressourcen-Designer auf **öffentliche**.
+ To create a strongly typed wrapper in Visual Studio, set the main resource file's **Access Modifier** in the Visual Studio Resource Designer to **Public**.
 Dadurch wird eine [resourceFileName].designer.cs-Datei oder [resourceFileName].designer.vb-Datei erstellt, die den stark typisierten ResourceManager-Wrapper enthält.
-Weitere Informationen zur Verwendung eines stark typisierten ressourcenwrappers finden Sie im Abschnitt "Generieren einer stark typisierten Ressourcenklasse" in der [Resgen.exe (Resource File Generator)](../../../docs/framework/tools/resgen-exe-resource-file-generator.md) Thema.
+For more information about using a strongly typed resource wrapper, see the "Generating a Strongly Typed Resource Class" section in the [Resgen.exe (Resource File Generator)](../../../docs/framework/tools/resgen-exe-resource-file-generator.md) topic.

-## <a name="resource-manager-in-the-portable-class-library"></a>Ressourcen-Manager in der portablen Klassenbibliothek
+## <a name="resource-manager-in-the-portable-class-library"></a>Resource Manager in the Portable Class Library
- In einem Portable Class Library-Projekt erfolgt die gesamte Zugriff auf Ressourcen durch die <xref:System.Resources.ResourceManager> Klasse.
-Da Typen in der <xref:System.Resources> -Namespace, z.
-B. <xref:System.Resources.ResourceReader> und <xref:System.Resources.ResourceSet>, werden aus einem Projekt der portablen Klassenbibliothek nicht zugänglich, sie können nicht verwendet werden, um den Zugriff auf Ressourcen.
+ In a Portable Class Library project, all access to resources is handled by the <xref:System.Resources.ResourceManager> class.
+Because types in the <xref:System.Resources> namespace, such as <xref:System.Resources.ResourceReader> and <xref:System.Resources.ResourceSet>, are not accessible from a Portable Class Library project, they cannot be used to access resources.

- Das Portable Class Library-Projekt enthält die vier <xref:System.Resources.ResourceManager> Member, die in der folgenden Tabelle aufgeführt.
+ The Portable Class Library project includes the four <xref:System.Resources.ResourceManager> members listed in the following table.
 Diese Konstruktoren und Methoden ermöglichen es Ihnen, ein <xref:System.Resources.ResourceManager>-Objekt zu instanziieren und Zeichenfolgenressourcen abzurufen.

 |`ResourceManager` -Member|Beschreibung|
 |------------------------------|-----------------|